Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

-In this section, we derive spin-charge coupled Josephson equations in helicoidal and helical phases, Eqs.~(18,19) in the main text.
-We first apply the Noether theorem to the $\phi^4$-type effective Lagrangian, Eq.~(\ref{eqn1-11}), to express (conserved) charge and spin currents in terms of the four-components excitonic fields and their spatial gradient terms.
-We then substitute the classical solutions, Eqs.~(\ref{eqn7-16},\ref{eqn7-17},\ref{eqn7-18},\ref{eqn7-19}), into the expressions.
-This leads to the spin-charge coupled Josephson equations in the helical and heliodial phases.
+In this section, we derive spin-charge coupled Josephson equations in the helicoidal and helical phases.
+We first apply Noether's theorem to the $\phi^4$-type effective Lagrangian, Eq.~(\ref{eqn1-11}), to express (conserved) charge and spin currents in terms of the four-components excitonic fields and their spatial gradient terms.
+We then substitute the classical solutions, Eqs.~(\ref{eqn7-16}--\ref{eqn7-19}), into the expressions.
+This leads to the spin-charge coupled Josephson equations in the helical and helicoidal phases.

 In practice, the magnetic exchange fields within the $xy$ plane can be experimentally controlled by an external magnetic field in the plane.
 The magnetic field causes magnetic vector potentials in the electron and hole layers.
-In the presence of the vector potentials, $\partial_i$ in Eqs.~(1,17) in the main text ($i=x,y$) is replaced by $\partial_i +{\mathrm{i}} A_{a,i}$ in the electron layer and by $\partial_i +{\mathrm{i}} A_{b,i}$ in the hole layer.
+In the presence of the vector potentials, $\partial_i$ in Eqs.~(1, \ref{eqn0-0}) ($i=x,y$) are replaced by $\partial_i +{\mathrm{i}} A_{a,i}$ in the electron layer and by $\partial_i +{\mathrm{i}} A_{b,i}$ in the hole layer.
 The two vector potentials, $A_{a,i}$ and $A_{b,i}$, are generally different from each other, as the electron and hole layers are spatially separated along the $z$ direction.
 An integral of the difference between them, $\tilde{A}_i \equiv A_{b,i}-A_{a,i}$, is the magnetic flux penetrating through the separation layer.
 The difference appears in the $\phi^4$-type effective Lagrangian in a covariant way; $\partial_{i}$ in Eq.~(\ref{eqn1-11}) is replaced by $\partial_{i} - {\mathrm{i}} \tilde{A}_{i}$.